VitaliiaPalchei/qa-portfolio/TestCases/1_UserAccountTestCases.md

 4. Click the Login button.

 **Expected Result:**
-- Validation error message appears for invalid email format.
+- Validation error message appears for an invalid email format.
 - User remains on the Login page.

-##TC-LOGIN-03: Login with Incorrect Password
+## TC-LOGIN-10: Login with Incorrect Password

 **Steps:**
 1. Open the Login page.